spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/install.md

   <br />

-  The Palette CLI creates a file named `ec.yaml` that contains the information you provided the wiard, and its location is displayed in the terminal.
+  The Palette CLI creates a file named `ec.yaml` that contains the information you provided the wizard, and its location is displayed in the terminal.
 Credentials and tokens are encrypted in the YAML file.

   <br />